SmartArduino/DOITdoc/source/Robotics/01_AccessoryForTank.rst

 Wheels for Tank
 ---------------

 The wheel for tank has driving wheel and bearing wheel.
 And each wheel can be metal and plastic.
-Especially, considering the caterpillar is different, so there are different wheels for caterpillar TC-09 and TC-03. `Introduction`_
+Especially, considering the caterpillar is different, so there are different wheels for caterpillar TC-09 and TC-03.

 Driving wheels for the caterpillar TC-09
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^